Dear Dr. Faizal,

 My ex-wife left me in July.
 We had an arranged wedding last February in India.
 She was good for the first two months when we were together, then I left for Canada to resume my job.
 But when she came to Canada through spousal sponsorship, her behaviour changed and she always found reasons to leave and never made me a priority.
 I cannot get over her, what should I do?

-Dear Stressed out boy,
+Dear Stressed Out Boy,

-Your story is not a mere boy meets girl, boy loses girl, boy finds girl and lives happily ever after.
+Your story is not a mere boy meets girl, boy loses a girl, boy finds girl and lives happily ever after.
 If it was as simple as this, I could suggest ways for you to help your partner assimilate better into Canadian culture and tools for you to build a more loving and trusting bond with her.

 What I’m sensing here (and I could be way off base) is that you placed your trust in a woman you hardly knew and she may have taken advantage of your innocence and willingness to nurture a life with her – as husband and wife.

 As a husband (now, ex-husband), it sounds admirable and even romantic when you say that you cannot “get over her.”
 It’s obvious that you are experiencing a loss.
 It’s not pleasant to be jilted by a lover.
 But, at the same time, you must look at your situation practically.
 What can’t you get over – that she was “good” in India, soon after marrying you, only to find reasons to leave you once she ‘got her papers’ in Canada?
 Doesn’t this sound like a bad Bollywood movie on how to leave India for greener pastures – at all expenses?